 6d) 3D oblique view of the 3D probability map generated by the SLAM engine for the same locus as 6b following several localization iterations;

 Figures 7a-c: 2007 DepthX mission to the Zacatón hydrothermal spring complex.
-At these previously unexplored hydrothermal vents, DepthX autonomously explored and mapped the chemically rich, hot water cenotes, to a depth of 319 meters in the case of Cenote Zacatón.
+At these previously unexplored hydrothermal vents, DepthX autonomously explored and mapped the chemically rich, hot water cenotes.
+DepthX explored Cenote Zacatón to a depth of 319 meters.

 Figure 8: 3D maps of the cenotes.
 During three months of fieldwork in the spring of 2007, DepthX produced 3D underwater maps for all four of the major hydrothermal springs of the Zacatón complex.
-Laser radar data (above water) were merged with the geo-registered underwater data to form the composite image shown.
-All exploration was accomplished autonomously with no human guidance once a mission was begun.
+Then, we merged laser radar data (above water) with the geo-registered underwater data to form the composite image shown.
+DepthX accomplished all exploration autonomously with no human guidance once a mission began.

 DepthX Science Package

-DepthX’s science payload consists of a water and rock core sampling system that extends 1.5 meters from the vehicle in hazardous wall proximity zones (see Figures 9a-c) and which can be used to extract rock samples to depths of 1,000 meters.
+DepthX’s science payload consists of a water and rock core sampling system that extends 1.5 meters from the vehicle in hazardous wall proximity zones (see Figures 9a-c).
+This system can be used to extract rock samples to depths of 1,000 meters.

 Figure 9: DepthX Science Payload.
-An autonomous science program was conducted at Cenote Zacatón where an extendable probe (9a, 9b) collected water samples from the cenote and rock core samples from the wall of the cenote.
-The local probe camera captured the image shown in 9c, during which a core was extracted from the wall of the cenote at -273 meters.
-(See video of this below.)
-This and other such samples were acquired automatically by the robot, operating under its own criteria.
-The highlight of this was a May 26, 2007 mission in which the vehicle was instructed to autonomously explore down into the cenote seeking chemoclines and, if it found such a layer, to select the safest approach to a wall and to collect a core at that location.
-The samples collected during these missions have since led to the discovery of six new Divisions of bacteria, when less than one hundred were previously known on Earth.
+We conducted an autonomous science program at Cenote Zacatón.
+An extendable probe (9a) collected water samples from the cenote and rock core samples from the cenote wall.
+The local probe camera captured the image shown in 9c.
+At this time, DEPTHX extracted a core from the wall of the cenote at -273 meters.
+(See video below.)
+Significantly, DEPTHX acquired this and other such samples automatically, operating under its own criteria.
+The highlight of this was a May 16, 2007 mission in which the vehicle was instructed to autonomously explore down into the cenote seeking chemoclines and, if it found such a layer, select the safest approach to a wall and collect a core.
+The samples collected during these missions have since led to the discovery of six new divisions of bacteria.
+Less than one hundred were previously known on Earth at the time.

 For more information on DEPTHX please see our daily updates from the field in Tamaulipas, Mexico.